 Students can find Organic Chemistry both bewildering and arbitrary with obscure mechanisms and random facts to remember.

-This brand new course will show you how to overcome these difficulties anticipate and address the student misconceptions.
+This half-day online webinar will show you how to overcome these difficulties and address student misconceptions.
 You will see activities and resources ready for use the next day in the classroom.

 - Bridging the gap from GCSE